Exploring Freedom. A Conversation between FLOSS-Culture and Theological Practices of Freedom

 Free Software is neither a nominalistic claim nor a mere collection of habits of interaction.
-Rather, as I have shown, Free Software/FLOSS has achieved to derive concrete practices and sustaining structures of freedom from a distinct concept of freedom.
+Rather, as I have shown, Free Software/FLOSS has achieved been able to/achieved the ability to to derive concrete practices and sustaining structures of freedom from a distinct concept of freedom.
 This is the initial point of my examination of analogies between Free Software and Protestant theology.

 The struggle of the reformation against proprietary distribution of orthodoxy

 In a first step I want to observe the resemblances of specific adjustments of the reformation as the implementation of practises of freedom by freeing the promise of salvation through faith from its proprietary distribution.
 On this first level we can observe similar structures in both contexts: In this perspective FLOSS and Protestantism will appear to be analogs.